-This blog post is based on the book by Graham Hawkins called "The Future of the Sales Profession - how to survive the big cull and become one of your industry's most sought after sales professionals".
+This blog post is based on the book by Graham Hawkins called The Future of the Sales Profession - how to survive the big cull and become one of your industry's most sought after sales professionals.

-I have previously written about the situation before in my blog "Grandad, what was a salesperson?" but Hawkins' excellent book, takes this to a new level.
+I have previously written about the situation before in my blog "Grandad, what was a salesperson?" but Hawkins' excellent book takes this to a new level.

-- Markets are maturing, barriers to entry in markets are dropping with new technology and businesses are failing to differentiate, leading to intense competition
+- markets are maturing, barriers to entry in markets are dropping with new technology and businesses are failing to differentiate, leading to intense competition

-- Businesses want fewer suppliers and are more risk averse.
+- businesses want fewer suppliers and are more risk-averse.

-- Business decisions involve more decision makers – which exponentially impacts the likelihood of anything actually changing.
+- business decisions involve more decision makers – which exponentially impacts the likelihood of anything actually changing.

 The Sales profession is suffering.
-"Three out of four sales reps are failing" according to one study cited and a Harvard Business Review study puts the figure at 63% – almost two thirds.
+"Three out of four sales reps are failing" according to one study cited, and a Harvard Business Review study puts the figure at 63% – almost two thirds.

-He concludes though that the profession has changed more in the last 5 years than it has in the last 130 and that sales has never been a tougher place to be.
+He concludes though that the profession has changed more in the last five years than it has in the last 130 and that sales has never been a tougher place to be.
 The cost to a business of running a sales force is huge and the outlook for many salespeople is uncertain.

 Hawkins sites the adoption of lead generation, engagement and nurturing platforms such as technology such as:

-- Digital marketing and re-marketing
+- digital marketing and re-marketing

-- Social Media channels
+- social media channels

-coupled with AI, machine learning and robotics means the need for a traditional sales force will become "increasingly obsolete".
+These technologies coupled with AI, machine learning and robotics means the need for a traditional sales force will become "increasingly obsolete".

 There are exceptions.
-Hawkins points to instances where buyers do want to interact with salespeople such as complex, high value purchases or those requiring installation, implementation or services but in the main, he concludes that buyers are playing a different game and if they choose to interact with sales people it is on their terms.
+Hawkins points to instances where buyers do want to interact with salespeople such as complex, high value purchases or those requiring installation, implementation or services but in the main, he concludes that buyers are playing a different game and if they choose to interact with sales-people it is on their terms.

-The cost of running a salesforce is increasingly expensive and employers face huge challenges as salespeople, seeing their role eroded, jump ship ever more frequently - only 5% staying more than three years.
+The cost of running a salesforce is increasingly expensive and employers face huge challenges as salespeople, seeing their role eroded – jump ship ever more frequently - only 5% staying more than three years.

 Hawkins believes that the profession faces a huge cull as the winning of customers becomes a more sophisticated team game.
 Only A-graders will remain.
 These people will be genuine experts – the kind of people whom customers would pay to have a conversation with.

-Hawkins provides advice for sales people in five key areas.
+Hawkins provides advice for sales-people in five key areas:

-- Setting a career direction
+- setting a career direction

-- Selecting an area of specialisation
+- selecting an area of specialisation

-- Cultivating a personal brand
+- cultivating a personal brand

 Embracing this change and moving into a new era will take honesty and courage.
 Conducting a personal SWOT (strengths, weaknesses, opportunities and threats) analysis may not be something salespeople are familiar with.
 Finding a place where your personal passions overlap with demand today and growth potential tomorrow will be tough.
-Becoming digitally savvy and building our own online brand as a well-read and knowledgeable expert, will be essential.
+Becoming digitally savvy and building our own online brand as a well-read and knowledgeable expert will be essential.

 This excellent book reflects much of what we talk about at Intergage.
 For those in sales, marketing and business leadership roles this book is a terrific read and I recommend it wholeheartedly.